gsm1011/hadoop.admin/manuscript/chapter3.md

 `Re-format filesystem in /tmp/hadoop-shumin/dfs/name ?
 (Y or N)`

-In such a case, we need to type “Y” to confirm the reformatting of the filesystem.
-Be cautious that all the data will be wiped out after you hit the “Enter” key.
+In such a case, we need to type "Y" to confirm the reformatting of the filesystem.
+Be cautious that all the data will be wiped out after you hit the "Enter" key.

 Check the directory structure of the formatted NameNode with command: